This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Symbicort contains two active ingredients: budesonide and formoterol.

-• Budesonide is an inhaled corticosteroid.
-It reduces and prevents inflammation and swelling in your airways.
+• Budesonide: an inhaled corticosteroid.
+It works by reducing and preventing inflammation and swelling in your airways.

-• Formoterol is a long-acting bronchodilator (LABA).
-It helps to relax the muscles in the airway.
+• Formoterol: a long-acting bronchodilator (LABA).
+It helps to relax the muscles in the airways, allowing you to breathe more easily.

-Both of these ingredients work together to provide direct relief for asthma symptoms, such as wheezing, chest pain and breathlessness.
+Both of these ingredients work together to provide relief of asthma symptoms, such as wheezing, chest pain and breathlessness.

-Before using your new Symbicort Turbohaler, you need to prepare it.
+Before using a new Symbicort Turbohaler for the first time, you need to prepare it.

-1. Unscrew the cover and lift it off.
+1. Unscrew the cover and take it off.
 You may hear a rattling sound.

 2. Hold the inhaler upright, with the red grip at the bottom.